nagmat1/P4_counters/README.md

 Q: What is the latency of updating the counters in Tofino 1?

-A: It varies between 6-8 clocks.
+A: It varies between 6-8 clocks per stage.